 To make the marinade, mix the garlic, mint, and vinegar in a bowl and set aside.

 Heat a heavy based frying pan and add rapeseed oil to a depth of 4cm.
 Bring up to heat and fry the slices of courgette until they’re golden on both sides.
 Do this in batches, placing the finished courgettes slices on a plate covered with kitchen roll to absorb any residual oil.

 Place the courgette slices in a shallow container, sprinkle with salt and cover with the marinade.
-Cover and refrigerate overnight.
+Cover and refrigerate overnight, stirring occasionally.